 This is the final step in the installation of stamped concrete.
 A sealer is applied to the stamped concrete to help enrich the color of concrete, to add sheen to the surface, to block the penetration of dirt stains and reduce the chances of discoloration of the surface by efflorescence.

-We want to give a special shout out to our friends over at Phoenix Street Works LLC that do all types of concrete paving and asphalt paving in Phoenix AZ and provides us all of this great information.
+We want to give a special shout out to our friends over at Phoenix Street Works LLC that do all types of concrete paving and asphalt paving in Roanoke VA and provides us all of this great information.